-Command Action Access Methods

-Zoom In Zooms in the view.
-View > Zoom In Press 2 Roll the mouse wheel up (except in the Timeline and Xsheet views)

-Zoom Out Zooms out the view.
-View > Zoom Out

-Command Action Access Methods Press 1 Roll the mouse wheel down (except in the Timeline and Xsheet views) Zoom In or Out Zooms in or out of the view.
+Command Action Access Methods Zoom In Zooms in the view.
+View > Zoom In Press 2 Roll the mouse wheel up (except in the Timeline and Xsheet views) Zoom Out Zooms out the view.
+View > Zoom Out Press 1 Roll the mouse wheel down (except in the Timeline and Xsheet views) Zoom In or Out Zooms in or out of the view.
 Roll the middle mouse button up or down.
 Hold down the Spacebar and the middle mouse button while dragging the mouse up or down.
-Pan Moves the view horizontally or vertically.
-Hold down the Spacebar and drag in the direction you want to pan the view.
+Pan Moves the view horizontally or Hold down the Spacebar and drag in the direction you want to pan the view.

+Command Action Access Methods vertically.
 Reset Pan Resets the view's pan to its default position.
 View > Reset Pan Press Shift + N Reset View Resets the view to its default position.
-View > Reset View Press Shift + M Reset Rotation Resets the view's rotation to its default position.
+View > Reset View Press Shift + M The 🖗 Reset View button at the bottom of the Camera view.
+Reset Rotation Resets the view's rotation to its default position.
 View > Reset Rotation Press Shift + X Reset Zoom Resets the view's zoom to its default position.
 View > Reset Zoom Rotate View Rotates the view left or right.
-While holding Ctrl + Alt (Windows/Linux) or Ctrl + ♯ (macOS), click and drag the rotating disc to rotate it clockwise or counterclockwise.
+While holding Ctrl + Alt (Windows/Linux) or Ctrl + ${\mathbb H}$ (macOS), click and drag the rotating disc to rotate it clockwise or counterclockwise.
 3D Rotate View Rotates the view in any direction.
 This is only available in the Perspective view.
-While holding Ctrl + Shift (Windows/Linux) or # + Shift (macOS), click and drag the stage to rotate it in any direction.
+While holding Ctrl + Shift (Windows/Linux) or ${\mathbb H}$ + Shift (macOS), click and drag the stage to rotate it in any direction.
 Rotate 30 CW Rotates the Camera view 30 degrees clockwise, like an animation table.
-View > Rotate View CW
+View > Rotate View CW Rotate 30 CCW Rotates the Camera view 30 degrees counter- clockwise, like an animation table.
+View > Rotate View CCW

-Command Action Access Methods Rotate 30 CCW Rotates the Camera view 30 degrees counter- clockwise, like an animation table.
-View > Rotate View CCW Mirror View Temporarily flips the Camera or Drawing view horizontally, allowing you to view and edit your artwork as if it was being mirrored.
-View > Mirror View In the Camera or Drawing toolbar, click on the () Mirror View button.
+Command Action Access Methods Mirror View Temporarily flips the Camera or Drawing view horizontally, allowing you to view and edit your artwork as if it was being mirrored.
+View > Mirror View In the Camera or Drawing toolbar, click on the OMirror View button.
 Toggle Quick Close-up Instantly multiplies the view's Zoom Factor by 4.
 For example, if the Camera View's Zoom Factor is at 100%, this will make it toggle between 400% and 100%.
-Shift + Z Toggle Full Screen Cycles through the following display modes: Normal Full-Screen: The main application window becomes full screen.
-View Full-Screen: The selected view becomes full screen and all other views are collapsed.
-Normal: The main application window is restored to its original size and collapsed views are expanded.
-View > Toggle Full Screen Press Ctrl + F (Windows/Linux) or
+Shift + Z Toggle Full Screen Cycles through the following display modes: • Normal Full- Screen: The main application window becomes full screen. • View Full- Screen: The selected view becomes full screen and all other views are View > Toggle Full Screen Press Ctrl + F (Windows/Linux) or